tahsd/hsd22_project-1/README.md

 # Final Project
 This is the official manual for your final project.
 Please follow the guidelines below.
-Keep your eyes on updates as there may be some changes in specification / scoring criteria in future.
+Keep your eyes on updates as there may be some changes in specification / scoring policy in future.

 ---
 ## Updates